llalwani11/data_analysis_TMDd/README.md

 # Investigating TMDb movie data
-This is a simple project I completed to investigate a TMDb movie data set.
-The purpose of this project is intended to be a learning experience
+This is a project completed to investigate a The Movie Database (TMDb) data set.
+As part of the project, movie collection data of about 10,000 movies, including information such as budget, revenue, cast, director and ratings, from TMDb was analysed to produce a few interesting insights.

+The purpose of this project is intended to be a learning experience.

 ## Included Files
 - `Investigating_TMDb_movie_data.html` - Summary Report for the Analysis